Linuxfabrik/monitoring-plugins/check-plugins/infomaniak-events/README.rst

 Overview
 --------

 Informs you about open events at Infomaniak via the Infomaniak API.
 To use this check, you have to create a Bearer Token with scope "event" at Infomaniak first.
+A filter for ``--service`` is applied before the ``--ignore-regex`` parameter.

 "Services" (service categories) that we know about and that can be filtered:

+* administration_console
 * certificate
 * cloud
+* drive
 * email_hosting
 * hosting
 * housing